 But!
 This one step was where I learned that the process of cooking the peppers and onions first completely changes the taste and texture of this casserole.

-I didn’t *love* peppers and onions, but I do when they are sauteed until soft and golden!
+I didn’t *love* peppers and onions, but I do when they are sauteed in melted butter until soft and golden!

 If you have time, don’t skip this step.

-Lovingly add a tablespoon of butter to a skillet and toss your diced up peppers and onions.
-Over medium heat, allow the vegetables to saute until soft and beginning to get a little color on them.
+Lovingly add a tablespoon of butter to a skillet and toss your diced-up peppers and onions.
+Over medium heat, allow the vegetables to saute until soft and begin to get a little color on them.

 Yum, y’all!